 Stocks moved sharply higher over the course of the trading on Wednesday, partly offsetting the steep losses posted over the past few sessions.
 A positive reaction to the Federal Reserve's monetary policy statement contributed to the rebound.

-After moving notably higher at the open, stocks have seen some further upside over the course of the trading day on Friday.
-The strong gains on the day are partly offsetting the sell-off seen over the past several sessions.
+After moving moderately higher in early trading on Wednesday, stocks have seen some further upside over the course of the trading day.
+The gains on the day are partly offsetting the steep losses posted over the past few sessions.

-Following the recovery seen over the course of the previous session, stocks seem likely to extend the upward move in early trading on Friday.
-The major index futures are currently pointing to a sharply higher open for the markets, with the Dow futures up by 180 points.
+After moving sharply lower over the past few sessions, stocks are likely to move back to the upside in early trading on Wednesday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 68 points.

-After moving sharply lower the open, stocks have staged a significant recovery attempt over the course of the trading day on Thursday.
-The major averages have bounced well off their worst levels of the day and briefly climbed into positive territory.
+Stocks have shown a substantial turnaround over the course of the trading day on Tuesday after moving lower at the open.
+The major averages have bounced well off their lows for the session and climbed firmly into positive territory.